How Leadership Coaching Works: A Behind-the-Scenes Look

 Most people think leadership coaching is about learning new skills.

-Or getting accountability.
-Or having someone ask you questions until you “discover your own answer.”
+Or having someone keeping asking you questions until you “discover your own answer.”

 What Leadership Coaching Is NOT

 It’s not therapy.
-Therapy helps you understand your past.
-Coaching helps you spot the patterns creating problems right now and redesign the environment those patterns created.
+Therapy helps you understand your identity.
+That’s great to do, I’m pro-therapy.
+But without understanding the patterns that are happening now, therapy won’t change anything.
+Coaching helps you spot the patterns in your identity that create todays problems – and redesign the environment to transform your identity.

 How It Actually Works: The Three Phases